Boundary Waters Fishing

 River Point's guides provide personalized service to all skill and interest levels, tailoring a guided fishing trip to meet your needs.
 A wilderness guide experienced in canoeing, camping, and fishing, while not essential, can greatly enhance a canoe trip.
 Boundary Waters fishing guides know about the history of the area, the wildlife, the species of fish, and the fishing spots, and they know how to best take care of you.

 The Boundary Waters fishing guide takes care of many details of your adventure, from filleting the fish, to cooking delicious meals, to teaching you paddling techniques.
 Our River Point fishing guides are specialists in what they do: part outfitter, part historian, part naturalist, and resident navigator, plus they have a genuine love for canoe camping and the great outdoors.
+But, remember, you will want to learn the "ways of the wilderness", so always pitch in to help, and while you are helping your guide, you will be learning.

 How do you get to the exact right lake, and that perfect fishing hole?